Why You Need a LinkedIn Profile and How to Make it Work for You

 It can help you get a promotion, a new job, and create general career success because it allows you to see the bigger picture of what’s going on in your field and it allows you to broaden your network in a way that you just couldn't possibly do one on one, in person at a local networking event.

 It is such a valuable tool, that is free for you to use, that I can't stress enough to job seekers and career climbers how important LinkedIn is.
-So please, make sure it’s a resource you’re taking advantage of.
+And I swear this isn’t sponsored!

-Once you’ve set up your profile connect with me!
+Once you’ve set up your profile connect with me.
 I’d love to join your network!

-Yours in connected goodness,
+Yours in connected career goodness,

 EBS